suomitek/suomitek-appboard/docs/user/private-app-repository.md

 > **Note**: In order to use the Helm repository feature, it's necessary to use an Artifactory Pro account.

-To install Artifactory with Kubeapps first add the JFrog repository to Kubeapps.
+To install Artifactory with Suomitek-appboard first add the JFrog repository to Suomitek-appboard.
 Go to `Configuration > App Repositories` and add their repository:

 <img src="../img/jfrog-repository.png" alt="JFrog repository" width="300px">